yonasBSD/work-tuimer/docs/SESSIONS.md

 ### Wrong end time on stopped session

-- End time is set to when you stopped, not when the timer started
+- End time is set to when you stopped
-- If you forgot to stop earlier, manually edit the end time in the TUI
+- If stopped late, manually edit the end time in the TUI

 ### CLI and TUI showing different data